 That’s the theory.

-Devices aimed at the home owner for use outdoors in the yard or garden generally consist of a small square or rectangular box.
-These are mounted on a spike which can be pushed into the soil in your flowerbed or lawn.
+Devices aimed at the homeowner for use in the yard or garden generally consist of a small square or rectangular box.
+They are mounted on a spike which can be pushed into the soil of your flowerbed or lawn.

-In 1990 two experiments were carried out on a group of dogs using three different electronic units.
-In the first experiment no device repelled all the dogs but aversive behavior in some dogs to two units, was noted.
-In the second experiment (with modified equipment) one unit had an immediate effect on nearly all the dogs, with half reacting aversively.
+In 1990, two experiments were carried out on a group of dogs using three different electronic units.
+In the first experiment, no device repelled all dogs but some dogs exhibited aversive behavior to two units.
+With the second experiment (with modified equipment) one unit had an immediate effect on nearly all dogs, with half reacting aversively.

 A study carried out on cats using an ultrasonic device showed a modest deterrent effect.
-The aim was to reduce cat intrusion into a garden, and the authors of the study noted that the magnitude of the effect of the device increased over time and concluded that it could be further improved by more careful positioning of devices.
+The authors of the study noted that the effectiveness of the device increased over time and concluded that it could be further improved by more careful positioning of devices.

 A more recent study, carried out on badgers at feeding stations in the UK concluded that ultrasonic devices may even have attracted badgers to the baiting stations!

-It appears that we are still getting very mixed results as to whether these ultrasonic dog repellent products actually work.
+It appears the results are very mixed as to whether these ultrasonic repellent products work.

-So what do the manufacturers of these ultrasonic animal repellers, and their customers, have to say about the success of their products in repelling dogs and cats?
+What do the manufacturers of these ultrasonic animal repellers, and their customers, have to say about the success of their products?

-Most of these products seem to be manufactured in China or Taiwan, and unfortunately the manufacturers’ websites lack information or links to sources that back up their claims for their products.
+Most of these products seem to be manufactured in China or Taiwan, and unfortunately, the manufacturers’ websites lack information or links to sources that back up their claims.

-We can however read customer reviews on these products.
+We can, however, read the customer reviews on these products.

 Here are some of the products available today and what reviewers seem to think of them.
-The ones with the best reviews all seem to incorporate some kind of flashing light in addition to the high pitched sound that they emit
+The ones with the best reviews all seem to incorporate some kind of flashing light in addition to the high-pitched sound they emit.

-The Hettak Animal Repeller is a green box that you locate in your yard and which claims to repell all manner of animals from your garden.
+The Hettak Animal Repeller is a green box that you locate in your yard and claims to repel all manner of animals from your garden.

-It’s waterproof and solar powered, can be plugged into the mains or run from a battery which is not included.
+It’s waterproof and solar-powered, can be plugged in or run from a battery (not included).
 It can be attached to a fence or wall and has a good proportion of positive reviews.
 You can read those reviews here

 From the White Tail Deer study, we can see that strobe lights did have an effect on deer.
 Whether they would bother dogs, is a question that remains unanswered, but the majority of Pestzilla’s customers seem happy.
 Check out the reviews here